-During the fiscal years ended October 31, 2021, 2022, and 2023, the Fund paid the following approximate amounts in brokerage commissions.
-Brokerage commissions paid by a fund may be substantially different from year to year for multiple reasons, such as cash flows or portfolio turnover.
+During the fiscal years ended December 31, 2021, 2022, and 2023, the Fund paid the following approximate amounts in brokerage commissions.
+Brokerage commissions paid by a fund may be substantially different from year to year for multiple reasons, such as overall fund performance, market volatility, trading volumes, cash flows, or changes to the securities that make up the Fund or a fund's target index.

-Vanguard Fund 2021 2022 2023 Vanguard Explorer Fund \$6,216,000 \$8,360,000 \$7,796,000
+Vanguard Fund 2021 2022 2023 Vanguard Market Neutral Fund \$180,000 \$681,000 \$266,000

-Some securities that are considered for investment by the Fund may also be appropriate for other Vanguard funds or for other clients served by the advisors.
-If such securities are compatible with the investment policies of the Fund and one or more of an advisor's other clients, and are considered for purchase or sale at or about the same time, then transactions in such securities may be aggregated by the advisor, and the purchased securities or sale proceeds may be allocated among the participating Vanguard funds and the other participating clients of the advisor in a manner deemed equitable by the advisor.
+Some securities that are considered for investment by the Fund may also be appropriate for other Vanguard funds or for other clients served by the advisor.
+If such securities are compatible with the investment policies of the Fund and one or more of the advisor's other clients, and are considered for purchase or sale at or about the same time, then transactions in such securities may be aggregated by the advisor, and the purchased securities or sale proceeds may be allocated among the participating Vanguard funds and the other participating clients of the advisor in a manner deemed equitable by the advisor.
 Although there may be no specified formula for allocating such transactions, the allocation methods used, and the results of such allocations, will be subject to periodic review by the Fund's board of trustees.

-As of October 31, 2023, the Fund held no securities of its "regular brokers or dealers," as that term is defined in Rule 10b-1 of the 1940 Act.
+As of December 31, 2023, the Fund held securities of its "regular brokers or dealers," as that term is defined in Rule 10b-1 of the 1940 Act, as follows: